 A third area of potential direct conflict is in the area of Syria east of the Euphrates, currently controlled by the Syrian Kurds in cooperation with the US.
-There are at least 2000 (and probably considerably more) US military personnel in the area.
+There are at least two thousand (and probably considerably more) US military personnel in the area.
 The US has also built two airstrips there, in Rumeilan and the Kobani area.
-The area controlled by the US and the Kurds constitutes just under 30% of the entire territory of Syria, and it contains around 80% of Syria’s oil and gas reserves.
-Both Bashar Assad and his foreign minister Walid Muallem have spoken of the regime’s intention to reconquer this area.
+The area controlled by the US and the Kurds constitutes just under 30 percent of the entire territory of Syria, and it contains around 80 percent of Syria’s oil and gas reserves.
+The regime needs to regain control of it to finance reconstruction.
+Both Bashar Assad and his foreign minister, Walid Muallem, have spoken of the regime’s intention to reconquer this area.

 Iran also has a clear interest in the return of this area to the regime as soon as possible.
-As presently constituted, the area constitutes an obstacle to the Iranian ambition of constituting the entire are between the Iraq-Iran border and the Mediterranean Sea as under the control of Iran and its proxies.
+As presently constituted, the area poses an obstacle to the Iranian ambition to have the entire area between the Iraq-Iran border and the Mediterranean Sea under the control of Iran and its proxies.

 A direct assault on the area is bound to fail.
-Russian contractors and allied pro-regime militiamen attempted this in Deir ez Zur in February and were repulsed with heavy losses.
-But there is growing evidence that Iran and the regime intend to foment insurgency in the area of US presence, making use of proxy forces such as Liwa al Biqar, and tribal elements with a traditionally strong relationship with the regime, such as the Baggara.
+Russian contractors and allied, pro-regime militiamen attempted this in Deir ez Zur in February and were repulsed, suffering heavy losses.
+But there is growing evidence that Iran and the regime intend to foment insurgency in the area of US presence, making use of proxy forces such as Liwa al-Baqir and tribal elements with a traditionally strong relationship with the regime such as the Baggara.

-It is important that the US, in partnership with its local allies in the Syrian Democratic Forces, retains control of this area.
-A central element of Iranian strategy is the ambition to establish a contiguous land corridor stretching from the Iraq-Iran border to the border with the Golan, with Lebanon and the Mediterranean coast of Syria.
-At present, the area of de facto US control effectively blocks the contiguity of this corridor, with the exception of the Albu Kamal crossing just south of it.
-A coherent US anti-Iran regional strategy would include maintenance of this area under US control.
-It contains 80% of Syria’s oil and gas reserves.
-The regime needs to regain control of it to finance reconstruction.
-Its retention by the US would this give the west a say in any future political negotiation over Syria, while at the same time blocking Teheran’s area of control.
+It is important that the US, in partnership with its local allies in the Syrian Democratic Forces, retain control of this area.
+A central element of Iranian strategy is establishing a contiguous land corridor stretching from the Iraq-Iran border to the border with the Golan Heights, and to Lebanon and the Mediterranean coast of Syria.
+At present, the area of de facto US control effectively blocks the contiguity of this corridor, with the exception of the Albu Kamal Crossing just south of it.
+A coherent US anti-Iran regional strategy would include keeping this area under US control.
+Its retention by the US would this give the West a say in any future political negotiation over Syria, while at the same time blocking Teheran’s area of control.

-Political
+Political pressure